 - All-Access Pass.
 Combine tickets to different local attractions (theme parks, zoos, museums and more) for groups of 2 or 4.
 You can attach the tickets to related items, like stuffed animals for the aquarium, a telescope for the planetarium, or ballons for theme parks.

 - (Country) Music Lover's.
 A basket for any music lover includes iTunes gift cards, high-end earbuds or headphones, local concert tickets and/or a gift card to Ticketmaster.
 Keep in mind country music is having a moment right now!
 You might create a basket dedicated to country crooners using boots, flannel shirts, hats and records of vintage and current country artists.

 - Sing Your Heart Out.
 Sticking with the music theme, combine a high quality karaoke machine with microphones, a mic stand and throat lozenges (to soothe overworked vocal chords, of course!).
 Up the ante with donated voice lessons and/or the opportunity to professionally record a song in studio.

 - All Dolled Up.
 One lucky bidder is about to become the parent of a very happy child.
 Combine American Girl Dolls, Barbies and more with accompanying books, movies, accessories and doll houses - and keep in mind American Girl Dolls retail for $115 apiece.For a higher-end item, give donors the opportunity to create lifelong memories with an American Girl Shopping Spree at select locations around the U.S. (For a preview, enjoy this video of Conan O'Brien visiting the American Girl Store in Los Angeles.)

 - Swooning for Ballooning.
 Ditch the go-karts and send your donors on a thrilling hot air balloon ride!
-Dress up the hot air balloon ride vouchers with wine and cheese, all in a gorgeous mini hot air ballon basket made from papier-mache (instructions here).
+Dress up the hot air balloon ride vouchers with wine and cheese, all in a gorgeous mini hot air ballon basket made from papier-mâché (instructions here).